tylerzak/configure-vpn/README.md

 <img src="https://i.gyazo.com/5ec1597a49d3c1803f349bab2d67b114.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, I made note of the virtual machine's IP address, ISP, and location before I connected using the website whatismyipaddress.com.
-Then I connected to the VPN to a Japan server then went back to the website and took note of the IP address, ISP, and location to test the connection.
+To establish a baseline, I visited whatismyipaddress.com on the VM to record its original IP address, ISP, and location.
+Afterward, I connected to a Proton VPN server located in Japan.
+Once the VPN connection was established, I revisited the same website and observed the changes: the IP address, ISP, and location had all shifted to reflect the Japanese server, confirming that the VPN was working properly.
 </p>
 <br />